openactive/dataset-site-template/README.md

 3. Use the resulting JSON with the mustache template to render the dataset site.

 ### JavaScript prototype
+**PLEASE NOTE: This is only an example to demonstrate the logic and is not intended for production use**.
+The mustache template **must** be **copied locally** and **rendered server-side** for production use, for security (to prevent XSS attacks), and as its primary purposes are SEO and machine readability.

 [This sample](https://jsfiddle.net/nickevansuk/msby0vqg/) contains a prototype of the logic above written in JavaScript.

-PLEASE NOTE: **This is only an example to demonstrate the logic and is not intended for production use**.
-The mustache template **must** be **copied locally** and **rendered server-side** for production use, for security (to prevent XSS attacks), and as its primary purposes are SEO and machine readability.

 ## Contribution